fchierad/PRD/README.md

     Comments:

     * Field events seem to trigger top to bottom based on their order in Designer;
     * Field onload happens on any given field before onchange.
-Onchange does trigger once during form load, so plan for I;
+Onchange does trigger once during form load, so plan for It;
     * HTML Content ECMA script runs before the field events;
     * onchange did not trigger at all on the HTML field despite being set.
 Other field types might have the same constraint.